Oahu Grocery Prices (2026): How Expensive Is Food for Tourists?

 If you are driving to Ko Olina or the North Shore, stop in Kapolei.
 It has the biggest stores and the best stock.
 Parking is easy, and the aisles are less crowded than in the city.

-Best Grocery Stores for Tourists in Oahu
+Best & Worst Grocery Stores in Oahu for Tourists

 Walmart (Keeaumoku Street & Kapolei)